-Between 1970 and the mid-1980s, forestry practices in the Chiapas region of Mexico centred on unsustainable commercial and traditional logging by private and State groups.
-A ban on logging in 1989, which extended to rural uses such as fuel wood collection, resulted in a number of clashes between the authorities and the indigenous communities in the Chiapas highlands and other areas (Castaños, 1994).
+Between 1970 and the mid-1980s, forestry practices in the Chiapas region of Mexico centred on unsustainable commercial and traditional logging by private and state groups.
+A ban on logging in 1989, which extended to rural uses such as fuel wood collection, resulted in a number of clashes between the authorities and the indigenous communities in the Chiapas highlands and other areas (Castaňos, 1994).

-8.4 Captive breeding and artificial propagation
+8.4 Artificial propagation